revell-logo

 Complete Magnification Range Chart by Distance

-Here’s a comprehensive 4-16×50 scope range chart showing optimal magnification for various distances:
+The following 4-16×50 scope range chart shows optimal magnification settings for various distances:

 DistanceMinimum Useful MagOptimal MagMaximum Practical Mag